pozitr0n/Realm-project-UsefulConections/README.md

 # Realm project UsefulConections
 ## Test project for working with Realm framework

+`Large files (more than 100 MB) of the Realm database with the ".a" extension were placed in the repository of the remote github repository using the GIT LFS framework.`

 ### The application implements the following functionality:

 ```